gunnargrosch/failure-azurefunctions/README.md

 * `exceptionMsg` is the message thrown with the exception created when `failureMode` is set to `exception`.
 * `statusCode` is the status code returned by your function when `failureMode` is set to `statuscode`.
 * `diskSpace` is size in MB of the file created in tmp when `failureMode` is set to `diskspace`.
-* `blacklist` is an array of regular expressions, if a connection is made to a host matching one of the regular expressions it will be blocked.
+* `denylist` is an array of regular expressions, if a connection is made to a host matching one of the regular expressions it will be blocked.

 ## Example